 All applications for places must be submitted to Kent County Council, who encourage parents to apply online using this link, although a paper application form is also available.
-Applications for children due to start primary school in September 2021 opened on 5th November 2020 and will close on 15th January 2021.
+Applications opened on 5th November 2020 and closed on 15th January 2021.
 There is a final deadline of 9th February 2021 for submitting applications where there is a good reason for their late submission or for making amendments related to house moves.
 Please contact KCC for further information.
 Full details of the application process can be found on the KCC website or in the Guide to Primary Applications linked at the bottom of this page.

 Please note that there is no ‘supplementary information form’ to complete as part of the application process for a place at St John’s.
 Our status as a Church of England school is at the heart of our ethos, but church attendance and faith preference do not form part of our admissions criteria and are not used to prioritise applications.

 Each year we look forward to welcoming prospective parents to St John's.
 In normal circumstances we would run our first Open Day for next year's Reception starters in July.
 The open sessions would then continue at regular intervals throughout the autumn term until the closing date for applications in January.

 We invite all parents who are interested in a Reception place at St John's, whether this year or in future years, to complete an 'Expression of Interest' form (see further below) so that we can keep you informed of developments.

 We hope that you enjoy browsing our website, which has lots of information about all aspects of the school.
 If you have any queries about joining St John’s, please contact Mrs Taylor in the first instance (details below).